dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 static assert(int function() function().stringof == "int function() function()");
 ```
 This passes with the present-day implementation,
-but fails with the provided implemenation,
+but fails with the provided implementation,
 as it serializes the type as `"(int function()) function()"`.
 However, the D Language Specification does not mandate specific string representations of types:
 [“The string representation for a type or expression can vary.”](https://dlang.org/spec/property.html#stringof)